JonathanGDiaz/dotfiles/README.md

 # dotfiles
-My personal dotfiles under ArchLinux
+My personal dotfiles under the distribution of ArchLinux